jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 ### Unknown Tablet?

 To determine whether your device is listed in the driver, we need to determine the device identifier.
-It can be discovered by issuing more /proc/bus/usb/devices:
+It can be discovered by issuing *more /proc/bus/usb/devices*:

         [jej@ayukawa linuxwacom]# more /proc/bus/usb/devices
         T:  Bus=01 Lev=01 Prnt=01 Port=01 Cnt=02 Dev#=  3 Spd=12  MxCh= 0